mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MAY SOMETIMES impose the
         RESULT:
-          the Fact that <Carol Publishing Group> infringed the copyright in
+          the fact that <Carol Publishing Group> infringed the copyright in
           <Seinfeld>
         GIVEN:
-          the Fact that <Seinfeld> was copyrightable
+          the fact that <Seinfeld> was copyrightable
-          the Fact that <Carol Publishing Group> copied constituent elements of
+          the fact that <Carol Publishing Group> copied constituent elements of
           <Seinfeld> that were original
         GIVEN the ENACTMENT:
           "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)